arati123-creator/july-devops/README.md

- hi thid sjdhjshdjshdji I m adding line in file# july-devops
+This will advance the master branch hi thid sjdhjshdjshdji I m adding line in file# july-devops